Settlers in their Sunday Best, Archives of Ontario

 This primary source packet includes letters written on behalf of fugitives in Vermont as well as a Canadian census record and photograph to provide students with the understanding that many eventually built new lives in the North.

 The Underground Railroad was active in Vermont, sheltering people who escaped from slavery and helping many of them relocate to Canada.
 But there are many myths about it and it is important for students to distinguish the reality from the myths.
 Vermont was far away from Southern slaveowners and fugitives were safer from pursuit and harm.
-Letters from Rokeby Museum, the best-documented Underground Railroad site in Vermont, and others reveal that escaped slaves lived and worked in the open.
+Letters from Rokeby Museum, the best-documented Underground Railroad site in Vermont, and others reveal that enslaved people who had escaped lived and worked in the open.
 Many Vermonters, including women from Norwich, provided material assistance like money and clothing to these refugees.
-It is also important for students to understand that escaped slaves acted with agency to free themselves, and most eventually made new lives for themselves in the North or in Canada.
+It is also important for students to understand that enslaved people who had escaped acted with agency to free themselves, and most eventually made new lives for themselves in the North or in Canada.

 The Norwich Female Abolition Society formed in the 1840s to discuss antislavery and provide material support to refugees from slavery.
 An excerpt from the NFAS record book (and worksheet) demonstrates how these women took a stand and acted on their beliefs.

-An 1861 census page from Chatham, Ontario, and accompanying photograph, help students see how escaped slaves made new lives for themselves as free people in Canada.
-In examining and analyzing these sources, students can describe what this community of freed people was like.
+An 1861 census page from Chatham, Ontario (transcribed with worksheet), and accompanying photograph, help students see how those who had escaped made new lives for themselves as free people in Canada.
+Philip Younger is listed on the census page.
+His slave narrative describes his life while enslaved, his path to freedom (which included living in the free states and later moving to Canada after the passage of the Fugitive Slave Act), and his feelings about his new life.
+In examining and analyzing these sources, students can describe what this community of free people was like.

 Friends of Freedom is a comprehensive study of purported Underground Railroad sites throughout Vermont.
 Deeply researched, it remains the go-to source when you want to know the myths and realities of the UGRR in your town, and around Vermont.